 April/May → we will lay the groundwork and understanding of how the farm works, learn daily chores, focus on the garden, seeding, greenhouse, irrigation, and managing records/calendar/seeding schedule

-June/July → peak season of production, harvesting, maintaining the gardens and greenhouses, assist with farmer’s market and CSA day, work on fencing and small projects
+June/July → peak season of production, harvesting, maintaining the gardens and greenhouses, assist with farmer’s market and small projects

-August/September → production and selling continuation (slight decrease), time for extra projects and special interests, a smaller 2nd or 3rd seeding of some crops for fall harvests, and ongoing garden maintenance
+August/September → production and selling continuation, time for extra projects and special interests, a smaller 2nd or 3rd seeding of some crops for fall harvests, and ongoing garden maintenance, prepare last plantings in the greenhouses

-October → put the farm to bed, finish up projects, prepare for harvest parties, harvest and preserve food, and discussions on improvements and changes for next season
+October → put the farm to bed, finish up projects, harvest and preserve food, and discussions on improvements and changes for next season

-The intern will be provided a small, one room cabin or a small camper trailer with windows, insulation/heater, and electricity.
-There is a primitive outdoor kitchen with a sink, hot water, basic dishes, propane stovetop, griddle, French press, and toaster oven in the barn.
-The barn also houses a washer, a clothesline to dry clothes is close to the dome, a porta-john, and a solar shower.
-There is also a refrigerator/freezer available and a dry food storage area located in the barn.
+The intern will be provided a small camper trailer with windows, insulation/heater, and electricity.
+There is a refrigerator/freezer in the camper and a small kitchen with a sink, hot water, basic dishes, propane stovetop, griddle, French press, and toaster oven in the barn.
+There is a porta-john, and a solar shower to use, with laundry facilities in the main house.
 There is internet access close to the barn and dome and good cell service around the farm.
 We will provide a monthly stipend.
 The details of the room, board, and stipend package will be discussed during the interview process.
 Transportation is recommended if you want to experience all the area has to offer.
 There is no access to public transportation from the farm.